bsmth/content/files/en-us/web/svg/reference/attribute/repeatcount/index.md

 ---
-title: repeatCount
+title: SVG repeatCount attribute
+short-title: repeatCount
 slug: Web/SVG/Reference/Attribute/repeatCount
 page-type: svg-attribute
 browser-compat: svg.elements.animate.repeatCount
 sidebar: svgref
 ---

-The **`repeatCount`** attribute indicates the number of times an animation will take place.
+The SVG **`repeatCount`** attribute indicates the number of times an animation will take place.

 You can use this attribute with the following SVG elements: